 Supplemental Instruction is an academic assistance program that utilizes peer-assisted study sessions.
 The SI sessions are regularly-scheduled informal review sessions in which students compare their class notes, discuss assigned readings, practice problem solving, develop organizational tools, and predict test items.
 The participants learn how to integrate course content and study skills while working together.
-The sessions are facilitated by "SI leaders", students who have previously taken the courses, done well in them and are model students.
+The sessions are facilitated by "SI leaders", students who have previously taken the course, done well in it and are model students.
 The main purpose of this program is to improve students' grades and their overall learning ability.
+SI session attendance is OPTIONAL (there will be no points associated with SI session attendance).